Miller, Dorothy Canning

 - Oral history interview with Dorothy C. Miller, 1970 May 26-1971 Sept.
 28

-- Image Gallery items from other collections related to Miller, Dorothy Canning
+- Image and Media Gallery items from other collections related to Miller, Dorothy Canning

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Dorothy C. Miller, 1981 May 14, Archives of American Art, Smithsonian Institution.